 Emergency Mitigation and Response

 (SB 1610 /HB)

 Sponsors: Sen. Montford/Rep

 Summary:

-This legislation creates the Hurricane Michael Recovery Task Force in conjunction with the

-Division of Emergency Management to make recommendations to the Legislature regarding

-additional assistance needed in response, recovery and mitigation of the effects of Hurricane
+This legislation creates the Hurricane Michael Recovery Task Force in conjunction with the Division of Emergency Management to make recommendations to the Legislature regarding additional assistance needed in response, recovery and mitigation of the effects of Hurricane Michael.

-Michael.

 Committee Assignments:

-SB 1610: Appropriations Subcommittee on Transportation, Tourism and Economic Development;
+SB 1610: Appropriations Subcommittee on Transportation, Tourism and Economic Development Appropriations HB:

-Appropriations

-HB:

 ACTION RECOMMENDED: NEUTRAL

-ACTION ITEM: SENATE Appropriations Subcommittee on Transportation, Tourism

-and Economic Development - PASSED
+Criminal luctica

 Criminal Justice

 (SB 1334 /HB)

 Sponsors: Sen. Brandes /Rep

 Summary:

 Follow SB 406 or SB 7072.
-This legislation is an overarching criminal justice overhaul that

-encompasses the language housed in SB 406, relating to theft.
+This legislation is an overarching criminal justice overhaul that encompasses the language housed in SB 406, relating to theft.
 The theft of utility services is punishable as provided in Section 812.014, F.S.
-Currently under this Section, a person could be convicted of grand theft and a felony of the third degree if the property stolen is valued at several amounts but the lowest amount is \$300 or more, but less than \$5,000.
+Currently under this Section, a person could be convicted of grand theft and a felony of the third degree if the property stolen is valued at severa amounts but the lowest amount is \$300 or more, but less than \$5,000.
 This legislation would raise the lowest amount for this conviction from \$300 to \$1500 which could reduce the number of eligible convictions for theft of utility services.
 Committee Assignments:

 SB 1334: Judiciary; Appropriations

-HB :
+HB:

 ACTION RECOMMENDED: NEUTRAL

-Noticit Recommended.
-Recomme

-The Office of Public Counsel
+The Office of Public Counsel (SB 196 /HB )

-(SB 196 /HB)

-Sponsors: Sen. Powell/Rep
+Sponsors: Sen Powell/Ren

-Summary:

-This legislation requires the public counsel to be appointed to a 4-year term limit (maximum of

-12 consecutive years) by the Committee on Public Counsel Oversight.
-The appointment and 4year term would begin on January 15, 2021.
+This legislation requires the public counsel to be appointed to a 4-year term limit (maximum of 12 consecutive years) by the Committee on Public Counsel Oversight.
+The appointment and 4-year term would begin on January 15, 2021.

-Committee Assignments:

 SB 196: Governmental Oversight and Accountability; Rules

-HB:

-ACTION RECOMMENDED: NEUTRAL
+HB \\\\:

 Fleet Vehicle Rebate Programs

-(SB 1368 /HB)
+(SB 1368 / HB )

-Sponsors: Sen. Simpson/Rep
+Sponsors: Sen. Simpson/Rep. \\\\\

-Summary:

-This legislation creates an electric and hybrid fleet vehicle rebate program administered by the

-Dept. of Agriculture and Consumer Services (DACS).
-The program reserves 40% of the allocated

-dollars for governmental applicants, the remaining funds for commercial applicants.
-The rebate
+This legislation creates an electric and hybrid fleet vehicle rebate program administered by the Dept. of Agriculture and Consumer Services (DACS).
+The program reserves 40% of the allocated dollars for governmental applicants, the remaining funds for commercial applicants.
+The rebate will first-come, first-serve basis and cannot exceed 50% of the eligible costs of the fleet.
+Each eligible applicant can receive a maximum of \$25,000 per vehicle, up to \$250,000 per fiscal year.
+The rebate program will be assessed each year to determine its viability.